angelovangel/faster/README.md

 - get the read lengths
 - get gc content per read
 - get geometric mean of phred scores per read
-- filter reads based on length
+- filter reads based on length (both greater than and smaller than a desired length)
 - subsample reads (by proportion of all reads in the file)
+- trim front and trim tail - trim x number of bases from the beginning/end of each read
+- regex search for reads containing a pattern in their description field

 The motivation behind it: